 Do I need to keep a food log for my first appointment?

 Please discuss keeping a food log with your dietitian (or at the time you book your initial appointment.)
 While it is always helpful for us to see what you typically eat, it is not advised that you keep a food log if you find the activity triggering (as in the case with an eating disorder.)
-However, if keeping a food log holds no emotional charge, we advise you write down everything you eat and drink over a 3-5 day period.
+However, if keeping a food log holds no emotional charge, and you feel this would provide your dietitian with a more accurate representation of your eating habits vs just relying on recall, then we encourage you to record all that you eat or drink over a 3-5 day period (or up to a month if you’re keeping a more complex medically-related symptom log.)
 Ideally, this will be comprised of the typical foods you consume as well as your usual eating patterns, including some weekends as well as weekdays.
-When you book your initial appointment, we will send you paperwork to complete a food log through our secure, HIPAA-compliant patient portal.
+It also helps to be as specific as possible with times you eat, as well as any product brand names, and portions of each food.
+When you book your initial appointment, we will send you paperwork to complete a food log through our secure, HIPAA-compliant electronic medical records patient portal.

 What if I'm nervous about honestly telling you what I eat?

 Many people are nervous before their first session with us, worrying we are going to judge the way they eat or start eliminating their favorite foods.
 But spend a few minutes with us and soon you’ll realize we are actually very down-to-earth, caring, practitioners with a sensible, practical approach to eating well.
-We are not the food police and there are many different ways we can help you achieve the health you desire.
+We are not the food police and there are many different ways we can help you achieve the health and wellbeing you desire.
 We “walk our talk” by implementing the advice we give to clients into our own lives, but we don’t eat perfectly either!
 So we get it.
-And while we take our work seriously, we also try to include a healthy dose of fun in our sessions to lighten the mood as needed!
-We want what’s best for you and your heath, and sometimes that means bringing in a little more laughter!
-(They say laughter is the best medicine!)
-So please enjoy some good humor on us: Fun Quotes:
+And while we take our work seriously, we also try to weave in a healthy dose of fun in our sessions to lighten the mood when needed, and appropriate.
+We want what’s best for you and your heath, and sometimes that means bringing in a few more smiles.